For daily wit & wisdom, sign up for the Almanac newsletter.

 Christmas Cactus

 Christmas cactus (Schlumbergera bridgesii) is the long-lived plant our grandmothers grew.
-I have a plant that came from one my mother-in-law grew from a cutting she received over 70 years ago!
+I have a plant from one that my mother-in-law grew from a cutting she received over 70 years ago!
 They are the ultimate pass-along plant since they are so easy to root.
 Just pinch off a “Y” shaped piece from one of the branches and stick it in a pot of sterile soil or vermiculite.
 It will root in no time.

 Thanksgiving Cactus